National Shrine of

 The Shrine area, which holds the entombed remains of Saint Katharine Drexel, was built in 1949.
 Mother Katharine was laid to rest after her death on March 3, 1955.
 The walls are made of Brier Hill stone and the floor is flagstone.
 The bas relief of the angels above the tomb was designed by Mother Mary of the Visitation, SBS, and Kathleen Dorsey.

 The Katharine Drexel story is told through an exciting collection of artifacts which include her unusual wheel chair that gave her much comfort as she was piloted around her room and in the corridors.
 Beautifully designed and colorful woolen-woven rugs were given to her by her Navajo friends from Arizona, who loved her as a Mother.
-There is a seven minute video which makes Saint Katharine Drexel’s life come alive.
+There is a ten minute video which makes Saint Katharine Drexel’s life come alive.
 Pilgrims can pray, reflect and leave written intentions in the Apache Burden Basket located next to Saint Katharine’s crypt.
 The Sisters of the Blessed Sacrament pray daily for these intentions.

 The short video explaining St. Katharine’s life is available for viewing in a separate room near the crypt.

 A Self-Guided AUDIO Tour (Guide-by-Cell) is also available – stop in the Gift Shop first or click HERE for a copy.

 MIRACLES leading up to Katharine’s Canonization: